 - Information Technology

-With more than 25 years serving the healthcare industry, Duane Morris has one of the largest and most respected health law practice groups among U.S. law firms.
-With offices in major markets in the United States and offices in London, Singapore and Vietnam, we counsel leading organizations in every major sector of the healthcare industry on regulatory, business transactions and litigation matters.
+With decades serving the healthcare industry, Duane Morris has one of the most experienced and respected health law practice groups among U.S. law firms.
+From offices in major markets in the United States, as well as London, Asia and the Middle East, more than 45 Duane Morris lawyers counsel leading organizations in every major sector of the healthcare industry on regulatory, business transactions, litigation and other matters.

 Innovative Healthcare Law